vantezzen/nftlicense/README.md

 - `validateLicensingResponse(answer: object): Promise<boolean>`

-  Validate an answer received from the user's browser
+  Validate an answer received from the user's browser.
+Please note that a licensing response can only ever be validated once to prevent users from using the same licensing info multiple times.

   `answer`: Answer object as returned by `NFTLicenseBrowser.createLicensingResponse`